codelex-io/prep-course-warm-up/README.md

 [🍿 What is npm?
 [3min video] @youtube.com](https://www.youtube.com/watch?v=pa4dc480Apo)

+[Here @blog.scottlogic.com](https://blog.scottlogic.com/2020/12/22/software-crisis.html) is an interesting blog post about the dependency hell.

 ## Executing Code

 In the `src` directory are many code puzzles which you need to solve.